 Conditions of MI-ROP-N5910-2022 require NANR to test each engine in FGENGINES7R-10 for CO, NOx, and VOC emissions (NSPS JJJJ) and EUNANRENGINE7R & EUNANRENGINE8R for PM 10 and PM2.5 emissions.
-EUNANRENGINE8R, EUNANRENGINE9, and EUNANRENGINE10 were tested during this compliance test event.
-EUNANRENGINE7R was not tested due to the engine being inoperable on the date of testing.
-EGLE has approved the postponement and the testing will take place on a later date.
+EUNANRENGINE7R was tested during this compliance test event.
+EUNANRENGINE8R, EUNANRENGINE9, and EUNANRENGINE10 were previously tested on March 5-6, 2024.